ttinoco/PFNET/README.md

 ## Overview

-PFNET is a C library for modeling and analyzing electric power networks.
-It provides parsers for power network data files, network visualization routines, and fast and customizable constraint and objective function evaluators for network optimization problems.
+PFNET is a library for modeling and analyzing electric power networks.
+It provides data parsers, network visualization routines, and fast and customizable constraint and objective function evaluators for constructing network optimization problems.

 ## License